 Working with our families to resolve any concern or complaint is a key part of how we will deliver on this commitment.

-If you have a concern, please take the first steps to work together to resolve the issue and download the MOC Parent Guide to raising a Concern/Complaint and/or DECD Parent Concern/Complaint Brochure and or collect these from the Front office.
-These outline the process within MOC.
+If you have a concern, please take the first steps to work together to resolve the issue and download the MOC Grievance Procedure and/or DECD Parent Concern/Complaint Brochures below.
+These documents outline the grievance and/or complaints process within Mark Oliphant College.
+Alternatively, both of these documents can also be collected from the Front office.

-Please contact the appropriate person detailed in the flowchart in the MOC Parent Guide to raising a Concern/ Complaint.
+Please contact the appropriate person detailed in the flowchart in the MOC Grievance Procedure.
 Our commitment is to get back to you within 24 hours.